zephyrproject-rtos/hal_microchip/README.txt

 Field EOF was renamed to PEOF as it was collapsing with EOF defined in stdio.h

-Microchip HAL contianing the above MEC1701 single header and the MEC1501 component style is located at:
+Microchip HAL contianing the above MEC1701 single header and the MEC1501 and MEC172x component style are located at:

 https://github.com/MicrochipTech/hal_microchip

-Version: 1.2.0
+Version: 1.3.0
+Add MEC172x